rse/vingester/guide/configuration.md

 - **Headless / Sink / FFmpeg / (Format)**:<br/>
   The command-line interface (CLI) argument of FFmpeg's `-f` option to set the output format.
-You can select between Matroska (MKV), MPEG-4, MPEG-TS, RTP and FLV/RTMP.
-Usually, you want to use Matroska for optimized local recording, MPEG-4 for alternative local recording, MPEG-TS for UDP-based remote streaming and RTP or FLV/RTMP for remote streaming.
+You can select between Matroska (MKV), MPEG-4, MPEG-TS, RTP and FLV.
+Usually, you want to use Matroska for optimized local recording, MPEG-4 for alternative local recording, MPEG-TS for UDP/SRT-based remote streaming, RTP for RTP-based remote streaming and FLV for RTMP-based remote streaming.

 - **Headless / Sink / FFmpeg / (Arguments)**:<br/>
   The command-line interface (CLI) arguments of FFmpeg to be appended to override the default options, set additional output options and to set the output URL.
 For local recording use an argument like `example.mkv` or `example.m4v`.
-For UDP-based streaming use an argument like `udp://10.0.0.1:12345` or `rtp://10.0.0.1:12345`, and for RTMP-based streaming use an argument like `rtmp://10.0.0.1:1935/live/example`.
+For UDP-based streaming use an argument like `udp://10.0.0.1:12345`, `rtp://10.0.0.1:12345` or `srt://10.0.0.1:1234?pkt_size=1316` (if supported by FFmpeg on underlying platform), and for TCP-based streaming use an argument like `rtmp://10.0.0.1:1935/live/example`.